LamotrigineReturn to Lamotrigine overview

 There are other side-effects that you can get when taking this medicine – we have only included the most common ones here.

-- If you do get a side-effect, please think about reporting it to the Yellow Card Scheme.
+- If you do get a side-effect, please think about reporting it via the Yellow Card Scheme.

 Lamotrigine does not mix well with some other medicines and drugs, including the Pill

-Talk to your doctor before taking lamotrigine if you take:
+Talk to your doctor before taking lamotrigine if you are taking any other medicines.

 - When lamotrigine is taken with the Pill (oral contraceptives) containing oestrogen it lowers the level of lamotrigine that you have in your body.